 First Week of Pregnancy – Your Body

 This thickening is caused primarily by an increase in the hormone progesterone.
-As implantation has not taken place, progesterone levels fall and your body gets rid of this thickened layer causing bleeding – your period.
+If implantation does not take place, progesterone levels falls and your body gets rid of this thickened layer causing bleeding.
+You get your period.

-First Week of Pregnancy – Your Baby
+1 Week Pregnant – Your Baby

-At the moment, your baby is still a small, single celled egg, hiding in one of your ovaries, completely unaware of what is about to take part!
+In the first week of pregnancy, your baby is still a small, single celled egg, hiding in one of your ovaries.
+This egg is called an ovum and is only just visible to the naked eye.
+It’s completely unaware of what’s about to occur!

-First Week of Pregnancy – For The Men
+1 Week Pregnant – For The Men

-- Another study was published in ‘Fertility and Sterility’ which showed that your mobile phone may also mess with your fertility.
-They said that men who used a hands-free device with a cell phone and kept their phone close to their testicles had impaired sperm quality.
+- Another study published in Fertility and Sterility showed that your mobile phone may also affect your fertility.
+They found that men who used a hands-free device with a cell phone and kept their phone close to their testicles had impaired sperm quality.

 - Tight fitting underwear or environments where overheating can occur, for example, a hot spa, can also impact on sperm production.